AdobeDocs/journey-optimizer.en/help/using/experience-decisioning/api-reference/decisions-items/decision-items-list.md

 ---
 title: List decision items
+description: Decision items are marketing offers that you can create and organize into collections and catalogs.
-xx description: Collections are subsets of offers based on predefined conditions defined by a marketer, such as category of the offer. xx feature: Decision Management, API, Collections
+feature: Decision Management, API, Collections
 topic: Integrations
 role: Data Engineer
 level: Experienced